Kieran Read: Super Rugby

 Read played for the Crusaders in the Super 14 in 2007 as a blindside flanker.
 He moved to number 8 during the 2008 season, culminating in the squad winning the Super Rugby title.

 He first captained the side in 2011, standing in for an injured Richie McCaw.
 In 2012, Read led the team for their first 10 matches while McCaw was rested.
 In 2013, another extended rest for McCaw saw Read named captain, although he missed six consecutive games with a toe injury.

-Read was captain of the Crusaders from 2014-2016, but disappointingly the team did not make the 2015 playoffs.
+Read was captain of the Crusaders from 2014 to 2016, but disappointingly the team did not make the 2015 playoffs.
 Read was relieved of captaincy when new coach Scott Robertson took over for the 2017 season, with Read missing the first half of the season due to wrist surgery.
 Sam Whitelock succeeded Read as captain, with Matt Todd and Ryan Crotty as vice captains.
-Read only played in 7 matches for the Crusaders that year, including starting in the final which was a 25-17 win over the Lions.
+Read only played in 7 matches for the Crusaders that year, including starting in the final which was a 25–17 win over the Lions.
 Read scored 6 tries for the Crusaders that year, including two doubles.

 Read missed many Super Rugby games again in the 2018 Super Rugby season, struggling with injury.
 Read returned to professional rugby from injury following the Steinlager series against France.
 This saw Read start for the Crusaders in the 2018 Super Rugby Final on 4 August that year.
-Read produced a high-level performance in the game and helped his team beat the Lions once again in the final, with the Crusaders winning 37-18.
+Read produced a high-level performance in the game and helped his team beat the Lions once again in the final, with the Crusaders winning 37–18.
 This was the first time in 10 years that the Crusaders won a Super Rugby final at home and Read was the only remaining player from the 2008 Super 14 season's final left.